1234554321-00/Rebuttal-Reviewer-Gh9x/README.md

 | At inference | Ignores noise | Detects deviations |
 | Anomaly detection | Not designed for this | Explicitly designed for this |

-Insight: Same perturbation operation (e.g., edge flipping) has opposite training signal depending on loss function.
+Same perturbation operation (e.g., edge flipping) has opposite training signal depending on loss function.

 ---